Chūō Line (Rapid): Commuter Rapid (通勤快速)

 Commuter Rapid trains operate weekday afternoons and evenings, and they only run in the peak direction leaving Tōkyō.
-These trains serve all of the stops that Special Rapid trains would, but also stops at Ogikubo and Kichijōji.
+These trains serve all of the stops that Special Rapid trains would, but also stop at Ogikubo and Kichijōji.

 They mostly terminate at Takao, though a few trains go further to Ōtsuki, or operate through services to Kawaguchiko on the Fujikyuko Line, or to Ōme on the Ōme Line.
 After Tachikawa, trains run local, and stop at all stations.
 The service's signature color on service diagrams and train signs is purple (■).